gitarmpit/libarmpit/examples/Bootloader_F4/combined/README.txt

   } >BOOT

-this is a relocated vector
+this is a relocated vector, it goes to FLASH, beginning from sector 3 in our example, since thats where the program code will be load

   /* The relocated vector for the application starting at sector 3 */ .isr_vector :